eswar4017/example_repo/READ.md

 # Example Repository
-This is a sample repo!, hello world!!!
+This is a sample repo!, This line is changed.!!!

+# This is the second line
+This sample repository contains cloning, staging, committing, repositories, pushing.